 3 – Dynamic

-The capacity of staying immutable is not something that appeals to complex systems because they change constantly and the outcomes cannot be predicted accurately.
 Usually, the outcome generated by a complex system is greater than the sum of its parts.
 In such systems, problems don’t have a unique solution.
 The challenge is to find one that can possibly solve temporarily the problem until the circumstances make it change again, forcing you to find a different solution for the “same problem”.
 Well, not exactly the same problem, although most people still believe it is.
 This phenomenon is called “emergence”.
-You might have heard already about evolutionary design right?

-To understand better what dynamic means for complex systems, lets take a look in the car and the forest example.
+To understand better what dynamic means for complex systems, let’s take a look in the car and the forest example.
 Imagine a car.
 Now imagine an experienced car engineer.
 Do you think that this engineer is capable of disassembling this car and reassemble it in a way that it stays exactly as it was initially?
 I do think so.
-Now think about the forest and all the elements that interact with it, such as: the weather, the wind, the animals – including us -, and everything else that affects the forest.
+Now think about the forest and all the elements that interact with it, such as the weather, the wind, the animals – including us -, and everything else that affects the forest.
 Do you know any engineer capable of disassembling and assembling a forest?
 I don’t believe so.
-It is impossible to define the forest exclusively as the sum of its parts because forests are complex systems that constantly change and have relationship with lots os external systems that are also complex systems – winds, for instance -.
+It is impossible to define the forest exclusively as the sum of its parts because forests are complex systems that constantly change and have a relationship with lots of external systems that are also complex systems – winds, for instance.

-The best way to deal with this characteristic, is to use an experimental approach that can be able to fast respond to emergent changes on the environment.
-In modern software development we don’t impose solutions.
+The best way to deal with this characteristic is to use an experimental approach that can be able to fast respond to emergent changes in the environment.
+In modern software development, we don’t impose solutions.
 Instead, we experiment in order to facilitate the path forward to be revealed.
 Thus, experimentation followed by sensing and concluded with a response is fundamental nowadays in software development companies.

 Complex systems have a past that heavily influence the present.
 The decisions and happenings in the past shaped what the system is now, and this is something that cannot be reversed.
 This kind of systems evolves in response to environmental changes.
 The extent and depth of these changes are what makes the system reacts and change.
 This is a characteristic of evolutionary systems.
 Systems’ components and external elements evolve together on a series of small changes that leads to a certain momentary state.

 Modern software development isn’t different.
 It’s heavily based on the premise that what we do should be a response to an external change.
-If the business context change, we should change.
-If the user needs change, we should change.
-If the market change, we should change.
-If the state of the art in technology change, we should change.
+If business context, user needs, market demands, technology, change we should change as well in order to deliver the best response we can.
 This is something we know nowadays as “Adapt or die”.

 We have seen many cases of big corporations that just disappeared because they were not able to change or adapt to modern times.
 Also, we constantly hear about the benefits of a start-up structure that due to its flexibility can easily change directions and explore quicker new opportunities or trends.
 In software development, we transitioned from the idea of specialists to the idea of generalists landing on a middle ground ofter referred to as “cross-functional” professionals.
 Such professionals have to expand their knowledge to other areas not directly connected to their specialty.